How to Cite the Iliad: A thorough look for Students and Scholars

 Handling Line Numbers and Fragmentary Quotations

 The Iliad's structure dictates precise line number referencing.
-If your quote spans multiple lines, cite all lines encompassed (e.g., 1.1-10).
+This leads to if your quote spans multiple lines, cite all lines encompassed (e. g.On top of that, , 1.
+Worth adding: 1-10).
 If you are only quoting a fragment of a line, be sure to include the full line number to provide context.
-For example, if quoting only the first half of line 1, you would still cite it as 1.1.
+Practically speaking, for example, if quoting only the first half of line 1, you would still cite it as 1.
+1.

 If working with a scholarly edition that includes annotations, you might reference those as well, including the page number where the annotation is found (if applicable and relevant to your work).